-One of our four big ambitions is that people with lived experience shape every decision.
+One of our four big ambitions is that people with lived and living experience shape every decision.

 We want our services to be the best they can be for everyone who uses them and the feedback, views and experiences of our services users, along with their families and carers, can help us develop, deliver and improve them.

 We want you to get involved in shaping what we do and there are various opportunities to do so, such as:

 We offer training and support as well as any agreed out of pocket expenses.